 Initially called the Style #36, the Old Skool was the first Vans skate shoe to incorporate leather on its upper and the first shoe to display the brand’s iconic side stripe.
 For these reasons, the Old Skool became a hit among skaters and a notable Vans model.

 Recently, with the rise of the streetwear trend, the Old Skool experienced another bout of popularity among the youth.
 Stocks of the original Old Skool and some of its iterations would quickly sell out as soon as it reaches the shelves.
-This resurgence of the Old Skool’s fame paved the way for more contemporary versions.
+The resurgence of this sneaker's fame paved the way for more contemporary Old Skool versions.
 One of them is the Vans Old Skool Pop Camo.

 The shoe’s upper is predominantly crafted from suede with a camo-printed midfoot canvas panel.
 It is solely available in one color aptly named the “Pop Camo,” more specifically Black/ Spicy Orange/ True White.